 Get involved with the MBDH:

-Participate in our upcoming aquatic invasive species workshop and community readiness assessment activities.
-Begins in December 2021; join our email list to stay informed.
+Participate in our aquatic invasive species workshop and community data needs assessment activities.
+These activities began in December 2021.
+Complete our contact form to stay aware of upcoming activities.